Professor Martens' Departure: Critical reception

-Critical reviews in English of this work and others by the same author has been limited due to the small size of the Estonian language, although every work of his has been reviewed in Estonian.
+Critical reviews in English of this work and others by the same author has been limited due to the limited availability of works translated from the Estonian language into English, although every work of his has been reviewed in Estonian.

 When this work has been reviewed, it has generally been to praise, such as in Richard B. Bilder and W. E. Butler's review in The American Journal of International Law:

 “To say, as a reviewer, that this is a recommended read would be a considerable understatement.
 It is more than simply a first-class novel, superbly translated; for the cognoscenti, the novel makes its own contribution to the history of international law.
 Jaan Kross graduated from the Law Faculty of Tartu University, and his historical fiction is noted for careful research and fidelity to actual events and personages."

 The novel has also been reviewed in World Literature Today.